shibatch/grantback/v0.3/GUIDE_FOR_LICENSEES.md

 &nbsp;

-An Important Note for Corporate-Affiliated Streamers
+An Important Note for Corporate-Affiliated Creators

 If you are a creator affiliated with a corporation or agency, it is crucial that you check your own contract and your agency's policies before using VODs under this License.